 - unable to move the affected area or bear weight

 Fluoroquinolones like NOROXIN may cause worsening of myasthenia gravis symptoms, including muscle weakness and breathing problems.
+Tell your healthcare provider if you have a history of myasthenia gravis before you start taking NOROXIN.
 Call your healthcare provider right away if you have any worsening muscle weakness or breathing problems.

 See the section “What are the possible side effects of NOROXIN?” for more information about side effects.